 - Agri-tourism: agriculturally-based activities that bring visitors to a farm.

 - Eco-tourism: the unique ecology of an area – its flora and fauna – that bring in tourists.

-- Wine tourism: wine-growing regions, vineyards, wineries, wine festivals and the like that attract visitors who are interested in consuming or purchasing wine.
+- Wine tourism: wine-growing regions, vineyards, wineries, wine festivals attract visitors who are interested in consuming or purchasing wine.
 (I see you, Finger Lakes region.)

 How to Create a Niche Tourism Product

 Look for the one-of-a-kind assets in your region.
 Attractions can take advantage of a niche market that’s just become popular.